In all weathers and seasons, the Great Fen is a place to enjoy stunning wildlife, beautiful landscapes and a wide range of events and activities.

 Each part of the Great Fen has its own distinct character.
 The following areas are currently free to visit and open to visitors all year round.

 A peaceful, wildlife paradise, Woodwalton Fen is one of the UK's first nature reserves and is an internationally important place for wildlife.
 You can follow grass paths through the reeds, watch dragonflies dart along the ditches and see the aerial displays of Marsh Harriers.
 In the centre of the reserve is a unique feature: a 100-year-old thatched bungalow on stilts.
 Erected by Charles Rothschild when he bought the fen, it is open during special events.
-You can explore on waymarked trails, taking in meres, bird hides and a view of the whole of the Great Fen from the bank.
+You can explore on waymarked trails, taking in meres, bird hides and a view of the whole of the Great Fen from the western bank.
 It is also a good place to see one of the more unusual species - Chinese Water Deer.

 Find out more about visiting Woodwalton Fen.